jsom1/jsom1.github.io/_summaries/assembly.md

 How do we write a program ?
 {:style="color:DarkRed; font-size: 170%;"}
-We need 3 things to write a program.
+We need 3 things to write a program:

-First, we need a place to write the program.
-It can be any text editor, like nano for example.
+1. A **text editor** (like nano for example)

-Then, we need an assembler.
-There are many possibilities, here we will use nasm (Netwide Assembler)
+2. An **assembler**: it's a program that converts assembly language into machine code.
+The output of an assembler is called an object file.
+There are many assemblers, here we will use nasm (Netwide Assembler)

+3. A **linker**: it's a program that links various object files together to make an executable file.

 What is the structure of an assembly program ?
 {:style="color:DarkRed; font-size: 170%;"}